 In a local area network (LAN) a server can be connected to many client computers and printer.
 Suppose there are 5 client computers and one printer connected to the server.
 If computer 1 wants to send some files to computer 2 then computer 1 first sends a request to the server and then the server connects computer 1 to computer 2.
 Computer 1 sends files to computer 2 through the server.
 Similarly, if computer 1 wants to access the printer so server helps computer 1 to connect to the printer.

 In a wide area network (WAN), the client is a computer who wants to access the google.com website.
 Google.com web server responds to the client computer by sending its data to the client computer or browser.
 Similarly, your mobile behaves like a client and the mobile tower behaves like a server.
 Your mobile makes a call and the mobile tower connects your call to another mobile.

 A client can be a smartphone, tablet, computer or laptop.
-And a server is a special computer which more resources than a client computer.
+And a server is a special computer with more resources than a client computer.
 A server can be a file server, database server, or print server.